-- b) According to the information and explanations given to us, there are no amounts in respect of income tax, service tax etc. that have not been deposited with the appropriate authorities on account of any dispute. - (viii) According to information & explanations given to us, till date Company has not raised any loans or borrowings from financial institutions & banks.
-Therefore paragraph 3 (viii) of the order is not applicable to the company. - (ix) The Company has not raised money by way of initial public offer or further public offer (including debt instrument) any term loans during the period under audit.
-Therefore paragraph 3 (ix) of the order is not applicable to the company. - (x) Based upon the audit procedures performed for the purpose of reporting the true and fair view of the standalone financial statements and as per the information and explanations given by the management, we report that no fraud by the Company or any fraud on the company by its officers or employees has been noticed or reported during the year. - (xi) In our opinion and according to information & explanations given to us, no managerial remuneration has been paid or provided during the period under audit.
-Therefore, paragraph 3 (xi) of the order is not applicable to the company.

-- (xii) As explained, the company is not a Nidhi Company.
-Therefore paragraph 3 (xii) of the order is not applicable to the company. - (xiii) As per the information and explanations given by the management, all the transactions with the related parties are in compliance with section 188 of Companies Act, 2013 and the details have been disclosed in the standalone financial statements etc., as required by the applicable accounting standards.
+- (vii) Statutory Dues: - a) According to the information and explanation given to us the company has been regular in depositing its undisputed statutory dues.
+There are no undisputed dues payable, outstanding as on 31st March 2019 for a period of more than six months from the date they became payable. - b) According to the information and explanations given to us, there are no amounts in respect of income tax, service tax etc that have not been deposited with the appropriate authorities on account of any dispute. - (viii) The company has not taken any loans or borrowings from any financial institutions & banks. - (ix) The company has not raised money by way of initial public offer or any term loans during the period under audit. - (x) Based on audit procedures performed we report that no fraud by the company or any fraud on the Company by its officers or employees has been noticed or reported during the year. - (xi) In our opinion and according to information & explanations given to us no managerial remuneration has been paid or provide during the period under audit. - (xii) The Company is not a Nidhi Company. - (xiii) As per the information and explanations given by the management, all the transactions with related parties are in compliance with section 188 of the Companies Act, 2013 and details have been disclosed in the financial statements etc, as required by the applicable accounting standards.